California Recount Laws

 Voters may request recounts for initiatives/questions

-Any voter in California can request that a county elections official conduct a recount.
-Details on voter- initiated recounts can be found in Section 15620.
-The law states that such requests may be filed for “candidates for any office, for slates of presidential electors, or for or against any measure, provided the office, slate, or measure is not voted on statewide.
-The request shall specify on behalf of which candidate, slate of electors, or position on a measure (affirmative or negative) it is filed.”
-The request must also specify in which counties the recount is to take place: for elections that occur in more than one county, the recount may be requested for "any or all of the affected counties."
+Any voter in California may request a recount.
+The request may be filed for candidates for any office, for slates of presidential electors, or for or against any measure.
+The request shall specify on behalf of which candidate, slate of electors, or position on a measure (affirmative or negative) it is filed."
+Section 15620 & 15621.

 Initiator pays deposit before recount